-- a.
-Travel information Unevaluated information devoted solely to rapid reporting of the movement of individuals between Latin America and Cuba or Soviet Bloc countries.
+a.
+Travel information - Unevaluated information devoted solely to rapid reporting of the movement of individuals between Latin America and Cuba or Soviet Bloc countries.
 Such reports can be reduced to a few elements such as identification of the individual, point of departure, date and time of departure or arrival, destination, and carrier.
-When presented in an abbreviated form such information offers minimum security problems with respect to exchange with one or more countries. - evaluated information derived from clandestine collection operations or confidential sources reporting on plans and activities of Cuban or communist connected subversive individuals or groups; on movement of arms, propaganda and funds; on shipping and air movements and on results of surveillance efforts.
+When presented in an abbreviated form such information offers minimum security problems with respect to exchange with one or more countries.

+- b.
+Intelligence information reports Unevaluated information derived from clandestine collection operations or confidential sources reporting on plans and activities of Cuban or communist connected subversive individuals or groups.
 Because continued receipt of such information by the United States is dependent on careful protection of sources and methods of collection, the exchange of this information with other countries must be carefully controlled by the collecting department. - c.
-Intelligence reports and studies Evaluated intelligence in all of the above areas, prepared by an appropriate element of the US government in a form which is releaseable to other Latin American countries. - d.
+Intelligence studies Evaluated intelligence prepared by an appropriate element of the US government in a form which is releaseable to other Latin American countries. - d.
 Selected overt materials Articles or news stories drawn from press, periodical and other overt publishers.
 Selected for maximum impact on other countries particularly where such information is not freely available to security services, as in the case of foreign broadcast reports.

-3. Current Exchange Arrangements
+3. Current Exchange Arrangements.

 - a.
 At present there is little organized exchange of intelligence among the Latin American nations.
 There is a limited amount of informal exchange, often on a basis of personal relationships between government officials having a community of interest with respect to a particular matter. - b.
 The Central Intelligence Agency has established working liaison arrangements in those Latin American countries where such relations have been considered to be in the best interest of the United States.
 Most of the intelligence concerning subversion in Latin America available to the CIA is derived from covert operations or through contacts with another intelligence or security This inhibits the passing of such information service. to agencies of a third country.
-There is, however, a substantial amount of intelligence available from overt or non-sensitive sources which can be provided to other countries.
-In 1962, CIA received information reports from | | services with which liaison is maintained in Latin America and released reports to recipients.
+There is, however, a substantial amount of intelligence available from overt or non-sensitive sources which can be provided to other In 1962, CIA received information reports from services with which liaison is maintained in Latin America and released reports to recipients.
 Intelligence items exchanged included collated studies, weekly intelligence reviews, name traces and travel reports. - c.
-The U.S. Army, through its attaches, currently has an informal arrangement involving bilateral exchanges of intelligence with Argentina, Colombia, Ecuador, Uruguay, Peru, Paraguay and Venezuela. mation provided by the Army has been concerned with subversive personalities, communist infiltration, weapons movements and related matters.
+The U.S. Army, through its attaches, currently has an informal arrangement involving bilateral exchanges of intelligence with Argentina, Colombia, Ecuador, Uruguay, Peru, Paraguay and Venezuela.
+Information provided by the Army has been concerned with subversive personalities, communist infiltration, weapons movements and related matters.
 Reciprocal intelligence received has been of small value.
 The Army also provides selected information on subversive activities to Brazil, Chile, Guatemala and Mexico, without reciprocation.
-The Navy has established a Navy-to-Navy program for the exchange of intelligence among nine South American navies and the U.S. Navy.
-The U.S. Air Force, through its attache system in Latin America, likewise has an exchange program.
-This is accomplished on an informal basis and is bilateral in nature.
+The Navy has established a Navy-to-Navy program for the exchange of intelligence among nine South American navies, the Mexican Navy and the U.S. Navy.